nadrino/simple-cpp-logger/README.md

 ![](screenshots/example_showcase.png)

-If you want to see all the features embedded in the example, feel free to build the example:
+If you want to see all the features embedded in the example, feel free to build and run it yourself:

 ```bash
 git clone https://github.com/nadrino/simple-cpp-logger.git